erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 LinkedIn is also convenient for keeping in touch with colleagues, and contacting them descretely regarding employment opportunities.
 I recommend students connect on LinkedIn with professors, and the students they would be willing to work with.

 An alternative is to simply maintain a list of the people a student would want to work with again.
-The downside is that recruiters would not have access to this.

 ### Twitter, Facebook, and Github